lykmapipo/sails-model-new/README.md

 It initializes new sails model instance while maintaining the current scope.
 It extend sails model with class/static `new` method which will create a new model instance without persist it.

+It also allow for `custom validation error messages` to be defined.
+If any `ValidationError` found by invoking `validate()` on the instance, all custom validation error message will be available on `error.Errors` available in your `validate callback`.

 All model instance methods such as :

 - [validate()](http://sailsjs.org/#/documentation/reference/waterline/records/validate.html)